thomaskleiven/EC/README.txt

 When running on four cores using Java, I can achieve a speed-up of approx. 80%.
-When parallellising in bash the algorithm runs in approx. 8secs.
+When parallellising in bash the algorithm runs in approx. 8 secs.
 The speed-up in bash vs. Java's parallel stream is most likely due to less communication between cores when using bash.